Shlomi Fish as a Programmer - the pre-Elpas Years

 I was eventually found unsuitable for Army service, which I actually wanted to serve in, but was a bit afraid of.

 The days of BASIC, C and Pascal hobbyist programmers in DOS are largely over now, highly superseded by Visual Basic/Delphi/Visual C++ programmers working for Win32, and gcc/Perl/Python/Ruby/Tcl programmers working on GNU systems (such as Linux).
-Even when I learned C I did not distinguish between the C functions, and those that were DOS or Borland extensions.
+Even when I learned C I did not distinguish between the standard C functions, and those that were DOS or Borland extensions.
 And 16-bit programming was a bit painful and I had to use long for numbers that could get quite large.

 Software Engineering is not a label - it’s a process.
 I have constantly become and am still becoming a better software engineer.
 Many people are “ad-hoc programmers”.
 They know just enough programming to survive.
 However, some of them are hackers.
 They are curious and delighted about programming and wish to learn more and more.
 I believe that as a child and a teenager I started as a hacker.
 Not a very good one, but still a computer enthusiast.